 I’ve been eager to head back to this magical place as an adult, but it kept slipping away from me.
 I daydreamed of my kids wading in the river and looking out at the vast horizon at Nepenthe.
-However, my husband and I got the opportunity to do a quick 24-hour visit for our anniversary and while it wasn’t the family trip I had imagined, it was just as magical.
+Thankfully, my husband and I got the opportunity to do a quick 24-hour visit for our anniversary and while it wasn’t the family trip I had imagined, it was just as magical.

 The Road Trip

 The iconic road trip on Highway 1 into Big Sur is definitely one of the best parts.
 Mile after mile, the road hugs tight onto the rugged terrain filled with epic ocean views.
-Many of the stops are picture-perfect filled with bright blue ocean and sprawling wildflowers.
+Many of the stops are picture-perfect filled with the bright blue ocean and sprawling wildflowers.
 It’s a photographer’s delight.
 If you want a soundtrack to accompany you on your journey, download my Big Sur playlist.
 Wi-Fi is spotty along the way, so downloading it is your best bet!

 One of Big Sur’s most recognizable landmarks is Bixby Bridge.
 It’s one of the world’s highest single-span bridges (and very photogenic).